prollings/serial/README.md

 # serial
-Single header serial library for Windows and Linux.
+Header-only serial library for Windows and Linux.

 # API